Hardshell Labs Inc.

 Tim co-founded and for seven years was executive director of Takshanuk Watershed Council, a very successful watershed conservation and public education non-profit.
 He is also an accomplished wildlife artist, drama coach and morning host of a public radio show in his home town, Haines, Alaska.
 His artwork has appeared in numerous publications and prestigious traveling exhibitions.
 His perspectives on conservation biology have been quoted by BBC World News Update, Audubon magazine’s on-line article, “Meet the Bird Brainiacs: Common Raven” as well as its print editions, CNN, the Los Angeles Times Magazine and the Sierra Club.
 A chapter in a forthcoming book on desert conservation to be published by Death Valley National Park will present his prescriptions for ensuring the survival of the desert tortoise.
 He has also authored, co-authored and illustrated numerous scientific papers.

-Michael Austin is a tech marketing executive with long experience in start-ups and leading-edge projects of many firsts.
+Michael D. Austin is a cross-disciplinary strategic manager with long experience in start-ups and leading-edge projects of many firsts.
 Michael co-developed Hardshell’s plans about how to convert and scale its conservation strategies into sustainable market growth, and has also fielded and been co-developer of Hardshell’s media and social media strategies.

 His peer-reviewed research on Gaia consciousness and cultural development was published in Spanda Foundation’s Journal, and he penned a chapter in the 2016 book, The Shamanic Powers of Rolling Thunder.

 Michael was the first radio producer espousing comprehensive sustainability on the first ever all-positive talk radio network on the planet, HealthyLife.net.
-The station has 100K+ daily listeners, is a Member station of the National Association of Broadcasters, and was one of only 64 talk stations in the seminal Microsoft® Windows Media® News + Talk category, and Windows Media Player®Radio Tuner.
-In the company of industry Goliaths such as BBC, KCBS and Public Radio International Michael covered breaking news on his weekly Environmental Super Segments, but also interviewed celebrities in many fields on his environmentally-focused talk magazine, Blue Planet Almanac™.
+The station has 100K+ daily listeners, is a Member station of the National Association of Broadcasters, and was one of only 64 talk stations in the seminal Microsoft® Windows Media® News + Talk category, and Windows Media Player®Radio Tuner before Microsoft sent its platform into the sunset.
+In the company of industry Goliaths such as BBC, KCBS and Public Radio International Michael covered breaking news on his weekly News@7 Environmental Super Segments, but also interviewed celebrities in many fields on his environmentally-focused talk magazine, Blue Planet Almanac™.

 Roy Haggard is a senior executive and technology company founder with extensive experience in aircraft, parachute and inflatable structure design and production.
 Roy was part of the two-man team who designed and built Hardshell’s Guardian Angel Rover via Kickstarter, as well as the Hardshell Labs version ground rover which was demonstrated to the public, live at TEDxBerkeley in 2014.